-Two: In August 2008 I visited, together with Maria José de Abreu, the premises of Padre Marcello Rossi in Sao Paulo, who is famous for what he calls the 'aerobics of Jesus' and has become a Catholic media celebrity with his own TV show, music CDs, movies and publicity stunts.
-While I had read about his activities in the context of the Catholic Charismatic Renewal through the research of De Abreu (2005, 2009), the visit to the location was truly intriguing.
+Two: In August 2008, together with Maria José de Abreu, I visited the premises in São Paulo of Padre Marcello Rossi, who is famous for what he calls the "aerobics of Jesus" and has become a Catholic media celebrity with his own TV show, music CDs, movies, and publicity stunts.
+While I had read about his activities in the context of the Catholic Charismatic Renewal through the research of de Abreu (2005, 2009), the visit to the location was truly intriguing.
 The service more or less followed the liturgy of the Catholic mass.
-What was so special about it were the sweeping songs sung by the swirling, enthusiastic priest and his band, with which people joined in with all their hearts, and how this paced their mode of breathing (Figure 2).
+What was so special about it were the sweeping songs sung by the swirling, enthusiastic priest and his band, with which people joined in with all their hearts, and how this paced their mode of breathing (Figure 17.2).
 Singing and moving the body made people participate not only by listening, but with all their senses.
-The most amazing moment occurred when Padre Marcello invited the participants to 'recharge their battery'.
-He asked all of us to rub our hands so as to produce energy, and then touch our neighbours to experience a kind of electric sensation, or shock.
-The experience of shock was mimetically reproduced by him shouting 'brroom brroom', making skilful use of the microphone.
+The most amazing moment occurred when Padre Marcello invited the participants to "recharge their battery."
+He asked all of us to rub our hands so as to produce energy, and then touch our neighbors to experience a kind of electric sensation, or shock.
+The experience of shock was mimetically reproduced by him shouting "brroom brroom," making skillful use of the microphone.
 This suggests that technologies of sound amplification and the metaphor of electricity may well be harnessed to generate a sensation of the immediate presence of the Holy Spirit among those present.